-- 3. Enter your message - 4.
-Addressing it to @xsc distributes to all XSC (Santa Clara County) BBSs.
-But only those who have the 2-line BBS Retrieve sequence will be able to retrieve it. - 5.
+- 3. Addressing it to @xsc distributes to all XSC (Santa Clara County) BBSs.
+But only those who have the matching 2-line BBS retrieve sequence will be able to retrieve it. - 4.
+Enter your message. - 5.
 When done, press Send.
 Then Send/Receive.